All Episodes

 It's probably something they've done before.

-Probably only talking about layoffs and not terminations here, but the the uh the head of the teachers' union in in in Rhode Island is now comparing this to Pearl Harbor.
+Probably only talking about layoffs and not terminations here, but the head of the teachers' union in Rhode Island is now comparing this to Pearl Harbor as they pay.

 Meanwhile, as we stay in Rhode Island, this is from February 18th.

-Wind power will cost Rhode Island taxpayers one and a half million dollars.
+Wind power will cost Rhode Island taxpayers $1.5 million.

-Deep water wind's initial project will raise state and local governments' electric bills by combined one and a half million dollars in its first year.
+Deepwater Wind's initial project will raise state and local governments' electric bills by a combined $1.5 million in its first year.

 One and a half million increase using wind power for Little Rhode Island.

-It's gonna make everything all that much more affordable.
+It's going to make everything all that much more affordable.

 No, everybody's electric bill is going to rise.